Humidity Influence on Mechanics and Failure of Paper Materials: Joint Numerical and Experimental Study on Fiber and Fiber Network Scale: Introduction

-Their load bearing and failure mechanism varies also with moisture state.
+Cellulose-based fiber materials have been used since decades as packing, printing media.
+Nowadays, they even have become popular as base material for electronic, microfluidic devices on small scale \cite{gong2017turning,SHEN2019389,schabel2019role,liu2014filter}, and bio-composite \cite{pantaloni2021interfacial,regazzi2019microstructural,lee2006biodegradable} due to its recyclability to reduce pollution and save resources .
+As these devices are often exposed to a humid environment, their mechanical reliability and durability are often constraint and need to be understood before being used for massive application.
+The general understanding is that the mechanical property of natural composite-like paper-based materials is sensitive to the variation of relative humidity (RH).
+Salmen~et.~al.~\cite{salmen1980moisture} reported how RH affects the overall stiffness and tensile strength of the paper material.
+Upon increasing moisture content at higher RH, paper material starts to exhibit a ductile and more elastic behaviour, whereas upon drying the material becomes more brittle.
+However, the RH induced variation of the elastic property of single fibers and the influence of this variation on the overall paper sheet is still insufficiently characterized, as well as its influence on the load bearing and failure mechanism of the fiber joint and the fiber network.
 There are still controversial statements in the literature regarding the dependency of the fiber mechanical property on RH.
-Jajcinovic et al. ~\cite{jajcinovic2018influence} has shown that the strength of individual fibers increases upon exposure to high RH, where as others have shown that the strength decreases.
+Jajcinovic~et.~al.~\cite{jajcinovic2018influence} has shown that the strength of individual fibers increases upon exposure to high RH, where as others have shown that the strength decreases.
 Based on single fiber testing at different RH, they reported that the breaking load of individual softwood fibers and fiber contacts displayed a maximum breaking load at 50\% RH, with the values showing a decreasing trend towards higher or lower RH.
-On the other hand, hardwoods show no change in the breaking load observed at different RH.
+On the other hand, hardwoods show rather a decreasing trend in breaking loads at different RH levels.
 More importantly, the fiber-fiber bond strength is very sensitive to humidity.
-Dry paper strength is determined mostly by both the strength of their fibers and the bond strength between fibers.
-When paper breaks, the failure of both fibers and bonds has been observed.
-In the case of wet paper with sufficiently high RH, the overall strength decreases.
-When it ruptures, no fibers break but mostly fiber bonds ~\cite{tejado2010does}.
-The fiber-fiber bonding strength mainly results from the hydrogen bonds and depend on the fiber/fiber cross contacts, which can be broken by wetting of the fibers \cite{neimo1999papermaking}.
-The force holding the fiber-fiber bonding is very sensitive to water, and the extent of bonding decreases with increasing water content~\cite{britt1948review,hubbe2008cellulosic}.
+Dry paper strength is determined mostly by both the strength of their fibers and the interfiber bond strength between fibers.
+When dry paper breaks, the failure of both fibers and bonds has been observed.
+In the case of wet paper or with sufficiently high RH, the overall strength decreases.
+When it ruptures, less fibers break but mostly fiber bonds ~\cite{tejado2010does}.
+The interfiber joint strength mainly results from the hydrogen bonds and depend on the fiber/fiber cross contacts, which can be broken by wetting of the fibers \cite{neimo1999papermaking}.
+The force holding the interfiber bonding is very sensitive to water, and the extent of bonding decreases with increasing water content~\cite{britt1948review,hubbe2008cellulosic}.
+Besides the loss of bond strength and decrease of elastic modulus, the swelling or hygroscopic expansion, which describes the moisture uptake, also plays an important role in RH sensitivity of the paper strength and extensiability. \cite{gamstedt2016moisture,joffre2013swelling,neagu2005influence,motamedian2019simulating} have reported that moisture adsorption due to humidity is the key feature to the dimensional stability loss of the cellulose-based paper structures.
+In order to improve the moisture resistance and identifying controlling parameters for engineering application, the underlying mechanisms were investigated by means of both experimental mechanics and numerical modelling techniques.
+Thereby moisture is typically characterised either in terms of RH in surrounding or the moisture content (relative moisture mass) in the specimen itself.
+The two measurements are intimately linked, and the relationship is characterised by the dynamic vapour sorption isotherms.
+While the RH is easily characterised by hygrometers in the ambient air, the determination of moisture content needs to weight the sample and compare it to its dry weight \cite{gamstedt2016moisture}.
+On the part of computational studies, a recent review by Simon \cite{simon2020review} extensively summarizes the numerical modelling approaches in study of material behaviour of paper and paperboard on different scales.
+Fiber network simulation are performed usually by means of direct simulation techniques, where individual fibers are explicitly modelled, and interfiber joint behavior considered by using a cohesive zone based modelling approach \cite{borodulina2018effect,Li:730091}.
+However, in the mentioned works, humidity dependent material parameters and models have not or not sufficiently been included, which remain an open topic for future research.